skyellen/robwork-mirror/doc/manual/manual.hpp.md

 The main focus during the initial development of RobWork, was to provide a c++ toolbox of basic mathematics, kinematics, visualization and motion planning for robotic research and applications.
-After several years the goals of RobWork expanded to include more functionality with task description, script interface, plugin interfaces, dynamic simulation, simple vision and a more general and extendible visualization tool.
+After several years the goals of RobWork expanded to include more functionality with task description, script interface, plugin interfaces, dynamic simulation, simple vision and a more general and extensible visualization tool.
 This made RobWork appear to be more of a framework than a toolbox, and in simple applications this was true.
 However, the goal of RobWork has never been and probably never will be to include or become a component/communications framework such as e.g. Orocos, Orca or ROS.
-In fact for large projects we (RobWork developers) use and also encurange others to use these frameworks in conjunction with RobWork.
+In fact for large projects we (RobWork developers) use and also encourage others to use these frameworks in conjunction with RobWork.
 In that case RobWork is best viewed as a C++ toolbox and not a complete framework.

-It is important to understand this development of RobWork and also its dual usage of both framework and toolbox since this is somewhat reflected in the software structure of RobWork.
-One of the main concerns in the development process has been to limit the number of external dependencies and to keep a clean "self explaining" java style API.
-As such the project has been split in several packages allowing the use of toolbox functionality without depressingly many external dependencies.
+It is important to understand this development of RobWork and also its dual usage as both framework and toolbox since this is somewhat reflected in the software structure of RobWork.
+One of the main concerns in the development process has been to limit the number of external dependencies and to keep a clean "self explaining" Java style API.
+As such the project has been split in several packages allowing the use of toolbox functionality without too many external dependencies.

  - RobWork - the core package with only two mandatory dependencies: *Boost* and *Xerces*
  - RobWorkStudio - the visualization package which adds one additional dependency on *Qt*
  - RobWorkSim - the dynamic simulation package which only adds additional optional dependencies such as *ODE*, *Bullet* and *Moby*
- - RobWorkHardware - the hardware interface package which only adds additional optional dependencies which is dictated by the actual hardware requirements.
+ - RobWorkHardware - the hardware interface package which only adds additional optional dependencies which are dictated by the actual hardware requirements.

 Figure 2 shows a structural overview of RobWork and how